Mahoney/mahoney.github.com/_posts/2010-01-29-checked-and-unchecked-exceptions.md

 look at the documentation or the code of the array provider.
 And of course it is highly likely it represents a recoverable condition in some cases.

-So why was it made a RuntimeException?
+So why was it made a RuntimeException.
 Because it's so massively arduous to persuade the compiler that you _have_ thought about a checked exception.
 A try/catch block with indented code is very ugly to the eye, a genuinely expensive bit of boilerplate; putting it round every array access in order to